Pakistan’s Water Crisis: Challenges & Response

 The fifth dimension of Pakistan’s water crisis relates to the deteriorating quality of water used in our homes or to irrigate our agricultural lands is a serious issue that unfortunately has never got the attention it deserves.
 There are three dimensions of this problem.

 1. Firstly, Pakistan is located in an area that was once the basin of the Tethys Ocean.
 With water receding, this piece of land emerged but there are still pockets where the seawater is present.
 Over-pumping of groundwater in certain areas has depleted the aquifers so fast that we are now pumping out that seawater, adversely affecting the fertility of the lands.

-3. Thirdly, indiscriminate discharge of municipal waste and the industrial effluents into canals/rivers have also resulted in aggravating the above-mentioned problem.
+3. Thirdly, the indiscriminate discharge of municipal waste and industrial effluents into canals/rivers has also resulted in aggravating the above-mentioned problem.

 Keeping in view the importance of water for the economic security of Pakistan in the backdrop of its gradual shortfall in its availability and requirements in the years to come, particularly when climate change is compounding the already situation, there is an urgent need to formulate a long term strategy for increasing the water availability, reducing its losses and using it more efficiently.
 Salient features of this strategy could be

 1. Formulation of a Vision